 Outdoor cold weather gator

 In conclusion, do you love winter?
 If so, then Yellowstone National Park is the perfect destination.
 You can go on snowmobile rides or explore other parts of the park that are inaccessible during warmer months.
-The best part about visiting Yellowstone in the winter, is that it’s usually empty because only 3% of tourists visit this time of year!
+The best part about visiting Yellowstone in the winter is that it’s usually empty because only 3% of tourists visit it this time of year!
 Plus, there will be no crowds for your family to contend with if you’re traveling with children.
 Whether you want something adventurous or more low-key, Yellowstone has what you need for a great staycation.
 So grab those ski clothes and book your next trip now before all the spots fill up!
 So what are you waiting for?
 Let Glam Escapes Travel Agency book your next stay.

 I’m curious, do you have an outline of your itinerary when you stayed? trying to figure out how long to go. thanks!

 I am so glad to have chanced upon your post.

 It answers so many of my questions.
 We will be visiting Yellowstone in January.
 We are from Australia.

 We will spend a few days in teton village and then 3 nights at the snowlodge. we do no intend on hiring a car as we don’t want to confuse everyone with our left-hand driving ha! ha! but is it easy getting transport from teton village to the north entrance?
 I thank you in advance.

 You should call the lodge to verify but I believe the answer is no. I was in the same situation and I had to rent a car.
 We are from Texas and we are not used to driving on snow or ice.